-Apr 1st 2021
+Apr 24th 2021

 As you might have hundreds of campaigns belonging to multiple different projects, we cleared things up by creating a section called apps.
 You can create as many apps as you wish from the apps section in the dashboard.

 Campaigns are as flexible as everything else in Geeklab.
 Campaigns do not actually hold any data inside them.
 Campaigns are used to measure different variants against each others as well as to get a campaign tracking link that will randomly distribute traffic between different variants inside that campaign.

-Under each campaign you can create as many variants as you want.
+Under each campaign you can create as many variations as you want.
 We do recommend to keep it maximum five, to achieve statistical significance faster.
 You have the opportunity to create as many as you wish, however our UI might break as you have more variants than there are letters in the alphabet.